1986 Tanduay Rhum Makers season: First PBA title

 The Tanduay Rhum Makers were a team on a mission right at the start of the 1986 PBA season, playing their first full conference with Ramon Fernandez.
-The Rhum Makers were reinforced by the pair of Rob Williams, a first-round pick by the Denver Nuggets in the 1982 NBA draft, and Andre McKoy.
+The Rhum Makers were reinforced by the pair of Rob Williams, a first-round pick by the Denver Nuggets in the 1982 NBA draft, and Andre McKoy, a 2nd-team NCAA Division III All-American and member of the 1984 NCAA Division III national champions.

 Tanduay started out with four straight victories before a skid of four straight losses, the Rhum Makers would win seven games in a row, the last two in the eliminations and their first five matches in the semifinals.
-After being thwarted by Great Taste in their first attempt to reach the finals for the first time since 1978, the Rhum Makers would formalized its entry to the championship round against Great Taste following a 141-123 win over Shell on May 29.
+After being thwarted by Great Taste in their first attempt to reach the finals for the first time since 1978, the Rhum Makers would formalize its entry to the championship round against Great Taste following a 141-123 win over Shell on May 29.

 The ballclub of the late Don Manolo Elizalde won their first-ever PBA title after 11 long years with a 4-2 series victory over Great Taste Coffee Makers.

-2nd championship (Rivalry with Ginebra)
+2nd championship (rivalry with Ginebra)

 Tanduay has carried on the momentum of their Reinforced Conference triumph by winning their first five assignments in the All-Filipino before losing their last game in the eliminations to Manila Beer.
-On August 21, the Rhum Makers advances into the finals for the second straight conference and arranged a title showdown with Ginebra San Miguel as they frustrated Great Taste anew, 115-107, dethroning the defending, two-time All-Filipino champions.
+On August 21, the Rhum Makers advanced into the finals for the second straight conference and arranged a title showdown with Ginebra San Miguel as they frustrated Great Taste anew, 115-107, dethroning the defending, two-time All-Filipino champions.

 Tanduay went on to win their second straight championship by defeating crowd-favorite Ginebra San Miguel, three games to one, in the best-of-five title series as they became only the fourth team to win the prestigious All-Filipino crown.